qdevelopergithub/LAMP/README.md

 The last step is to let the `/azlamp/html` directory sync with `/var/www/html` in every VMSS instance.
 This should be done by running `/usr/local/bin/update_last_modified_time.azlamp.sh` script on the controller machine as root.
 Once this is run and after a minute, the `/var/www/html` directory on every VMSS instance should be the same as `/azlamp/html`, and the newly added sites should be available.

 At this point, your LAMP application is setup to use in the LAMP cluster.
 If you'd like to install a separate LAMP application (WordPress or otherwise), you'll have to repeat the process listed here with a new domain for the new application.

-Step 5: In above page, fill:\
-i.
-Subscription : The subscription you want to use(if you have more than one)\
-ii.
-Resource group: Create a new Resource group.
-Resource groups are logical grouping units for all related Azure resources.\
-iii.
-Location: Please select a location from drop down, where you want your VM deployed.\
-iv. _artifacts Location: This field is automatically filled.\
-v. _artifacts Location SAS Token: This token is automatically generated when the template is deployed.\
-vi.
-SSH public key: This key is required to access the VM.
-Below are the steps to generate this key:\

-## Steps to generate SSH key on Windows

-- Download the PuTTY software.
-It can be downloaded from here: https://www.putty.org/ \
-- Run the PuTTYGen program from your system.\
-- Click the “Generate” button on the window as shown below.
-Move the mouse randomly as highlighted(to generate same entropy).\
-- After key is generated.
-Click the button “Save public key” and save it on your system.\
-- Provide the passphrase to encrypt the private key on disk.\
-- Lastly, click “Save private key” button and save the file on your machine.
-- Copy the SSH key from the public key file and paste it in the SSH field in Azure Portal.\
-- Click the “Purchase” button on the Azure Portal page.
-It will deploy the VM cluster.

 ## Steps to access VM on Windows